-Water Governance in the Arab Region: Managing scarcity and securing the future28 Nov 2013 - 128 pages
+Water Governance in the Arab Region: Managing scarcity and securing the future

 Water challenges can and must be addressed if the Arab region is to achieve the Millennium Development Goals, attain shared prosperity, and reach a future of sustainable human development.
 Addressing water challenges now can also help strengthen resilience by managing the risk of potential crises that could result from inaction: such as unplanned migration, economic collapse, or regional conflict.